Admission Requirements - Master of Science in nursing

-Policy: The Admissions Committee shall review applications to the nursing program.
+The Admissions Committee shall review all completed applications to the nursing program.
 The committee will determine whether an applicant may be admitted unconditionally, admitted with provisions, or not admitted, based on established criteria.
-This committee will include the following individuals: the Division Chair of Health Professions, three nursing program coordinators, one full time MSN faculty member, and one adjunct MSN faculty member.
+This committee will include the following individuals: the Division Chair of Health Professions, all CMU nursing program and clinical coordinators, one full time MSN faculty member, and one adjunct MSN faculty member.

 Students who have graduated from any of Central Methodist University’s baccalaureate nursing programs in 2012 or later, have passed the NCLEX, and have an unencumbered nursing license are eligible for direct admission to the MSN program.
 Please contact Graduate Admissions for further information at firstname.lastname@example.org.

 All other applicants must meet the following requirements:

 1. Eligible for admission to Central Methodist University's Graduate School

 2. Current Bachelor of Science in Nursing (BSN) Degree from a college or university accredited by CCNE or ACEN (previously NLNAC).

 3. Students with an Associate Degree in Nursing (ADN) and a non-nursing Baccalaureate degree from a regionally accredited college or university may be considered for acceptance after submitting a portfolio of experiences based on the Essentials of Baccalaureate Nursing Education to the Admission's Committee.

 4. Current, undisciplined RN license from a U.S. state or territory